By Atonement Licensing Advisory · Last reviewed: June 2026

 Exit at the end of term when deployment has plateaued, when the products covered no longer match your roadmap, or when continued ULA fees exceed the support cost of a certified fixed position.
 The mistake that costs the most is certifying a number that is either understated, which invites an audit, or overstated through double counting of virtual cores.

-Oracle Java SE moved to the Java SE Universal Subscription priced per employee, not per installed instance.
-Under this metric, the count is your total employee population plus certain contractors, regardless of how many people actually use Java.
-For a large organization, that turns a modest technical footprint into a significant line item.
+Oracle Java SE moved to the Java SE Universal Subscription, priced per employee rather than per installed instance.
+Under this metric the count is your total employee population plus certain contractors, regardless of how many people actually use Java.
+For a large organisation, that turns a modest technical footprint into a significant line item, and it has made Java one of the most active areas of Oracle compliance outreach.

-The buyer responses that hold up are: establish exactly where Oracle Java is installed and whether a no-fee alternative covers it, migrate eligible workloads to an OpenJDK distribution such as Eclipse Temurin or Amazon Corretto, and, where an Oracle subscription is genuinely required, negotiate the counted population and the term rather than accepting the all-employee figure as fixed.
+The published tiers run from $15 per employee per month for organisations under 1,000 employees down to $5.25 at the 40,000 to 49,999 band, with negotiated pricing beyond.
+The buyer responses that hold up are consistent: establish exactly where Oracle Java is installed and which versions and licence terms apply, migrate eligible workloads to an OpenJDK distribution such as Eclipse Temurin or Amazon Corretto, and, where an Oracle subscription is genuinely required, negotiate the counted population and the term rather than accepting the all employee figure as fixed.

 An Oracle audit is a commercial event, not just a compliance one.
+The opening claim anchors the settlement, and the settlement Oracle wants is rarely a cheque for back licences.
+It is a forward commitment: a renewal, a cloud contract, a ULA, a Java subscription.
 The goal of the response is to control scope, control data, and reach a settlement on terms a buyer can accept.
 Speed and structure matter more than volume of cooperation.

 - Days 1 to 15.
 Acknowledge in writing, confirm the contractual audit clause and its limits, and route all contact through a single owner.
 Do not run Oracle scripts or share data before scope is agreed.